 Vern is known in Ottumwa not only for his enthusiasm for square dancing, but also for his years spent as a chemistry teacher at Ottumwa High School.
 Fishing and walking with Jo are both activities that Vern enjoys.
 Jo supports Robin Ragen by assisting with record keeping for the square dance activity.
 Jo also dances when not gardening, walking or bird watching.
 Both Jo and Vern hope to share their love of square dancing with other generations.

 When Mary Hart was asked to be a PAL, she enthusiastically said yes!
 She had an interest in leading Tai Chi as she is a certified instructor and thought others may be interested in participating.
 It is safe to say they were!
-Tai Chi is held weekly and is one of the longest running and most popular activities Active Ottumwa has to offer.
+Tai Chi was one of the longest running and most popular activities Active Ottumwa offered.
 When she is not leading Tai Chi, Mary enjoys reading and watching mysteries, walking, going to youth sporting events, and visiting her family.
-You can join Mary each week as she leads Tai Chi!

 Pam Ward sees being a PAL as a tremendous value and benefit both personally and for the community.
-As a lifelong resident of Ottumwa, she has enthusiastically seized the opportunity to lead activities and contribute to keeping Ottumwa on the move.
-Pam is so active with Active Ottumwa she has attended the most activities of all of our participants.
+As a lifelong resident of Ottumwa, she enthusiastically seized the opportunity to lead activities and contribute to keeping Ottumwa on the move.
+Pam was so active with Active Ottumwa she attended the most activities of all of our participants.
 Pam has led activities including Body Groove and Light Stretching, offering fun ways for community members to stay active.
-In her spare time, she enjoys gardening, motorcycle riding, travel, helping with home projects, and spending time with her grandkids.
-Keep an eye out for activities led by Pam!
+In her spare time, she enjoys gardening, motorcycle riding, travel, helping with home projects, and spending time with her grand kids.

 Stacie Rogan initially got involved with Active Ottumwa because she wanted to try the different activities at no cost before committing to an organization with a membership.
 She was enthusiastic about leading activities and thought others in the Ottumwa community may share her interest and she was right!
-Stacie now leads a Video-led Yoga class every week and in the past led Body Groove and Light Stretching.
+Stacie led a Video-led Yoga class every week, Body Groove, and Light Stretching.
 When she is not participating in Active Ottumwa, she spends her time talking to people and learning about rats, nutrition, and all things body.
 Stacie is a self-described “education nut.”
-We are so lucky to have Stacie as a PAL!
-Stop by one of her Video-Led Yoga classes!